Peter Williams (broadcaster): TVNZ, 1979-2018

 Williams started his broadcasting career at Radio Otago's 4XO, now More FM, in Dunedin in 1972.
 During the 1970s, Williams later worked as a sports broadcaster at the Christchurch-based television channel TV2.
-In 1979, Williams joined the national broadcaster TVNZ, serving as a sports anchorman, commentator and reporter before joining the 1 News team full-time in his main role as Breakfast newsreader in 2002.
+In July 1979, Williams joined the national broadcaster TVNZ, serving as a sports anchorman, commentator and reporter before joining the 1 News team full-time in his main role as Breakfast newsreader in 2002.

 Williams has covered seven Olympic Games, including the 2008 Beijing Olympics, from which he garnered the TP McLean Award for Sports Television.
 He has also covered five Commonwealth Games, three Rugby World Cups, two Cricket World Cups and two Masters golf tournaments.
 In addition, Williams fronted 1 News' coverage of the Pike River Mine disaster.

 In 1999, Williams was awarded the New Zealand Rugby Union's Supreme Media Award for his work at the 1999 Rugby World Cup.
 He has twice been New Zealand Golf Broadcaster of the Year.

 Between 2003 and 2016, Williams presented the news bulletins on Television New Zealand's Breakfast and Good Morning shows, followed by the half-hour 1 News at Midday; from 2008 he combined this duty with that of presenting weekend editions of 1 News at Six.

 In 2010 and 2011, TV Guide readers voted him New Zealand's best news presenter.

 Williams retired from TVNZ with his last broadcast on the Sunday evening news on 16 December 2018.